Wawachoo/BDL/README.md

 ## Principle
 BDL is a download tool.
-It *connects* to *repositories* (online ressources such as forums thread, imageboards, etc.), and provides a set of methods to *update* (download) the repositories files locally.
+It *connects* to *repositories* (online ressources such as forum threads, imageboards, etc.), and provides a set of methods to *update* (download) the repositories files locally.

 BDL by itself supports no site; It uses *engines* to find and download the